rootstrap/ios-base/README.md

 ## Danger integration

 Most of the configuration has been already done inside the swift-base files.
-The only thing you need to do is add the DANGER_GITHUB_API_TOKEN as a environment variable inside Travis settings for your new repo after configuring Travis.
+The only thing you need to do is add the DANGER_GITHUB_API_TOKEN as an environment variable inside the Travis settings for your new repo after configuring Travis.
 To get this key talk with [@glm4](https://github.com/glm4) or [@pMalvasio](https://github.com/pmalvasio)